← Back to 史記

 滿

 Some Zheng people sold their country to the state of Qin, and Duke Mu of Qin dispatched troops to go and attack Zheng.
-In the twelfth month, Qin troops passed through our outskirts.
+In the twelfth month, Qin forces passed through our outskirts.
 In the spring of Duke Xiang's first year, the Qin army passed through Zhou without courtesy, and Wang Sun Man mocked them.
 The troops arrived at Hua.
 The Zheng merchant Xian Gao, going to trade at Zhou, encountered them and greeted the Qin army with twelve oxen.
 The Qin army was startled and returned, extinguished Hua, and departed.

 77